Kirbstomper/DiscordResourceBot/README.md

 # PhantasyStarResourceDiscordBot
-A Discord Bot to give server commands that give players resources, mainly for NA PSO2
+A Discord Bot to give server commands that give players resources, mainly for NA PSO

+Resources

+Libraries